HalfDeadPie/SIoTpot/README.rst

-IoTpot
+SIoTpot
 ***************************
 IoT honeypot
 ============================
 This project is the implementation of my Master's Thesis.
-IoTpot is the IoT honeypot for the Z-Wave protocol.
-The honeypot records legitimate commuication, creates virtual decoys on the network and lure attackers.
-Its method can detect attackers and provide simple statistics about the traffic.
+SIoTpot is the IoT honeypot for the Z-Wave protocol.

+- records legitimate communication in order to create system of decoys
+- transmit simulated communication to lure attackers
+- passive monitoring of a network

 Abstract of the Thesis
 ==========================